halo/Brick/README.md

 defaults write com.funkensturm.Brick rule.ssh.comment "Outgoing secure-shell sessions"

 # Define the pf rules as an Array of Strings
-defaults write com.funkensturm.Brick rule.ssh.activated -array "pass out on en0 from any to any port 22" "pass out on en1 from any to any port 22"
+defaults write com.funkensturm.Brick rule.ssh.rules -array "pass out on en0 from any to any port 22" "pass out on en1 from any to any port 22"
 ```

 That's it!
 You're ready to use your rule.
 You don't even need to restart Brick.